 Thereafter, his name appears as having attended the inquests into the deaths of several other victims as the representative of the Chief Commissioner of the Metropolitan Police, Sir Charles Warren.

-Of course, since the other murders took place in the jurisdiction of H Division - with the exception of that of Catherine Eddowes Gallery, which took place in the City of London - Helson would not have had direct responsibility for those cases, and he was kept busy by numerous other crimes that continued to occur within his jurisdiction.
+Of course, since the other murders took place in the jurisdiction of H Division - with the exception of that of Catherine Eddowes, which took place in the City of London - Helson would not have had direct responsibility for those cases, and he was kept busy by numerous other crimes that continued to occur within his jurisdiction.

 On the 14th of January, 1895, having completed twenty-seven-years of service, Inspector Joseph Henry Helson, called time on his police career, and retired from the force.